nvplus/itg-guide/index.md

 3. Switch to the theme in the "Appearance" section in the Stepmania options
 4. You now have ITG!

+I have not personally used it before, but the [Club Fantastic Installer](https://wiki.clubfantastic.dance/) will set up Stepmania 5 for you with the Club Fantastic theme + base song pack.

 **Some places to get songs**
 - [The ITG packs release spreadsheet](http://itgpacks.com/) - Tracks all the latest ITG pack releases
 - [ZiV's simfile page](https://zenius-i-vanisher.com/v5.2/simfiles.php) - DDR converts + some others